102 ways to save energy at home (Updated November 2024)

 – Use Eco-Mode

-– Shake it out
+– Shake it off (Laundry’s Version)

 Before moving your clothes to a tumble dryer or drying rack, shake out each garment.
-Not only will this reduce creasing and the need for ironing, your clothes will dry quicker if they aren’t folded.
+Not only will this reduce creasing and the need for ironing, but your clothes will dry quicker if they aren’t folded.

 – Sun-dried with care